SUSTAINABILITY & SOLIDARITY FOR A SMARTER WORLD POST-COVID-19

 Challenges and Openings within the United Nations SDGs Framework

-NEW YORK, NEW YORK, UNITED STATES, June 22, 2020 /EINPresswire.com/ -- On Tuesday, the 23rd of June 2020, Horyou, the Social Network for Social Good, will be holding its first ever online global virtual forum titled: "Sustainability & Solidarity for a Smarter World Post-Covid-19".
+NEW YORK, NY, USA, June 22, 2020 /EINPresswire.com/ -- On Tuesday, the 23rd of June 2020, Horyou, the Social Network for Social Good, will be holding its first ever online global virtual forum titled: "Sustainability & Solidarity for a Smarter World Post-Covid-19".
 Talks and speeches will be about the Challenges and Openings within the United Nations SDGs Framework.

 SIGEFOnLine, will be a leading global virtual forum of the kind in terms of the themes and topics that will be covered, as well as the very large array of high profile panelists and speakers all recognized experts in their field.
 It will be streaming on www.sigefonline.com from 10:00 AM to 6:30 PM (CET) under the headings of Gender Equality, Global Economy, Sustainable Finance, Technology, and Work Environment, all of which will be exposed and dealt with from the two-pronged angle of the Covid-19 aftermath and the UN Sustainable Development Goals 2030 Agenda.